tecnico-ami/Project-Topics/README.md

 - <https://developer.android.com/studio>
 - <https://flutter.dev/>

+### Smart Attic

+Consider the last floor of a building, with the roof.
+This is usually a storage area for personal goods, belonging to different owners of apartments in the building.
+The smart attic system could have both a _security_ aspect, making sure that unauthorized accesses are recorded; and also a _safety_ aspect, with humidity and light sensors, to make sure that a problem in the roof, that lets light or water in, is detected and located, so it can be fixed ASAP.
+All of the apartment owners should be able to access the monitoring console on their phone or computer, and also to receive alarm notifications, when something is wrong.

 ### DomoBus

 The DomoBus system can represent a smart home installation, and can be configured from a specification in XML format.